Singular Hochschild cohomology via the singularity category: Generalization and proof

 because $\cm(M,B)$ and $L$ are cofibrant over $k$.
 Now the equivalence $\cd(B) \iso \cd(A)$ takes $\cm(B,L)\ten B$ to $\cm(B,L)\ten A \iso L\ten A$.
 We have an quasi-isomorphism of dg $B$-modules $\cm(B,M) \iso \cm_0(A,M)=M$ and so the equivalence $\cd(B) \iso \cd(A)$ takes $\cm(B,M)$ to $M$.
 Whence an isomorphism

 Thus, we have to show that the canonical morphism

 is a quasi-isomorphism.
 Recall that $L$ and $M$ are right bounded complexes of finitely generated projective modules with bounded homology.
 We fix $M$ and consider the morphism as a morphism of triangle functors with argument $L\in\cd^b(\Mod A)$.
-Then we are reduced to the case where $L$ is in $\Mod A$.
+This is possible thanks to the assumption that $k$ is of finite global dimension.
+Now we are reduced to the case where $L$ is in $\Mod A$.
 In this case, the morphism becomes an isomorphism of complexes because the components of $M$ are finitely generated projective. \end{proof}

 Let us put $H=F^!
 G^* : \cd(B^e) \to \cd(\cm^e)$.
 Let us compute the image of the identity bimodule $B$ under $H$.
 We have

 and when we evaluate at $L$, $M$ in $\cm$, we find

 We have seen in the above proof that the equivalence $\cd(B) \iso \cd(A)$ takes $\cm(B,L)$ to $L$.
 Whence quasi-isomorphisms